STXT Tutorial

 STXT (Semantic Text) is a hierarchical and semantic textual language, designed to be Human-First:

-- Trivial to parse by machines.
+- Trivial for machines to parse.

 - Secure by design.